Icelk/icelk.dev/public/articles/search-engine.md

 This can be fixed by controlling when items are removed from the iterator.
 If the AND and NOT are on the same document, we peek the next NOT occurrence.
 If that's closer, use it.
 Repeat the previous step.
 Then, don't remove the item from the iterator.
-To acieve this, I'd have to modify the functions in the library providing the set operations on iterators.
+To achieve this, I'd have to modify the functions in the library providing the set operations on iterators.

+---

+> This section was added later in the search engine's development.

+The issue above was resolved by turning the NOT part into a BTreeSet.
+For each AND occurrence, we then check the BTreeSet.
+This is bad, as intermediate allocations can get large.
+I recently fixed this by writing [a function which looks for the "closest" pairs in ordered iterators](https://doc.icelk.dev/elipdotter/src/elipdotter/set.rs.html#113-237).
+That also improved relevance, as closer NOT occurrences can be found.

+Another issue was when we search for `next gen` in a document which has 5 occurrences of `next` but only one occurrence of `generation`.
+This causes the AND iterators to emit the first occurrence of `next` together with the only `generation`.
+Even if `generation` is closer to any later `next`s.
+Here, I use the same function as mentioned above.
+When the first and only `generation` is iterated, it notices there are no more left, and therefore holds on to it.
+We now get more results which are given a [rating](#ratings) based on the proximity of the other AND words.
+This solves the problem without having much of a performance impact.

 ## Index